 5. Rethink your newsletter as a donor engagement tool

-Your newsletter is the most dangerous tool in your communications toolbox.
+Your newsletter is one of the most powerful tools in your communications toolbox.
 The danger comes in underestimating its potential and wasting it with casual monthly “news” content.
 The true power of this monthly or quarterly opportunity is to rethink your newsletter as a donor, supporter, and volunteer engagement tool.
 By refocusing your message on how donors are making a difference, you can better utilize your newsletter for deepening donor engagement.

 6. Invest in connecting with donors through your social media channels